hazincak/NetworkProgramming-ChatServer/README.md

 # NetworkProgramming-ChatServer

 ## Description
-This project is part of a simple network-based chat application
+This project is part of a simple network-based chat application.

 ## Server description